uutzinger/meArmPi/README.md

 Class methods of meArm object
 -----------------------------
-* begin(block=0, address=0x40) - determines which block of four servo connections to use (0 to 3) and which I2C address the Adafruit can be found on - defaults to 0x40.
-Begin must be called before any other calls to the meArm instance are made.
+* begin(address=0x6F) - determines i2c address to use for the motor controller
-* openGripper() - opens the gripper, letting go of anything it was holding
+* open_gripper() - opens the gripper, letting go of anything it was holding
-* closeGripper() - closes the gripper, perhaps grabbing and holding something as it does so
+* close_gripper() - closes the gripper, perhaps grabbing and holding something as it does so
+* partial_grip(prct) - opens gripper to prct per cent
-* gotoPoint(x, y, z) - move in a straight line from the current point to the requested position
+* move_liner(x, y, z, step) - move in a straight line from the current point to the requested position
-* goDirectlyTo(x, y, z) - set the servo angles to immediately go to the requested point without caring what path the arm swings through to get there - faster but less predictable than gotoPoint
+* move_to(x, y, z) - set the servo angles to immediately go to the requested point without caring what path the arm swings through to get there - faster but less predictable
-* isReachable() - returns true if the point can theoretically be reached by the arm
-* getPos() - current [x, y, z] coordinates
+* get_position() - current [x, y, z] coordinates
+* get_finger - current gripper open status in per cent